lsst-sitcom/sitcomtn-009/index.rst

 This is useful for engineering testing.
 In this mode, the hexapod should simply move to the user-commanded position (depending on whether it is a move (``cmd_move``) or offset (``cmd_offset``) command, it will be in reference to either (0,0,0,0,0,0) or the current position of the hexapod).
 When the LUT mode is on, #1 above is determined by the LUTs.
 This is useful for science operations.
 A science user will not have to deal with or even think about how the LUT works.
-The hexapod CSC will take care of that in the background.
+The MTHexapod CSC will take care of that in the background.
 For example, when a science user wants to take an extra-focal image at 1mm, the command is simply ``cmd_move.set_start(z=1000)``.
-The CSC will be contantly adjusting the LUT compensation taking into account changes in the elevation angle and temperature etc.
+The MTHexapod CSC will be contantly adjusting the LUT compensation taking into account changes in the elevation angle and temperature etc.

 Below we use an example to demonstrate how these commands are supposed to be used.
 For simplicity, we assume there is only one degree of freedom which is z displacement; the unit is arbituary; and there is only one LUT which only depends on elevation.
 When the hexapod was last disabled, it was at position z=5.